OmarSiwy/Fast_Multiplier/README.md

 The modules have an optional `PIPE` boolean parameter that chooses between combinational(PIPE=0) and pipelined(PIPE=1) variants.

-## Verilog for generate/propagate/alive cells
+## Verilog for Generate/Propagate/Alive Cells

-Before you start this section, study fast adders [Dinechin Chapter 5.3].
+Before starting this section, study fast adders (Dinechin Chapter 5.3).

-You will also write Verilog for the prefix cell for fast carry generation.
+Write Verilog for the prefix cell for fast carry generation.
-Recall, this is simply combining generate, propagate, alive bits from `hi` and `lo` ranges.
+This combines generate, propagate, alive bits from `hi` and `lo` ranges.

 The following are the I/O ports of the `rtl/prefix_cell.sv`: